tapashreepradhan/pyvaporate/README.md

     W:
       mass: 183.85
       charge: 3
-      percent_occ: 100  # Element symbol and percent of all sites occupied by that element
+      fract_occ: 1.0  # Fraction of all sites occupied by that element
       e_fields:
         0: 57e-9
         1: 27e-9